thewchan/uxf/README.md

 also moved the _Files_ into _General_ and changed the _Files_ from a `table` to a two-item `map` with the second item's value being a `list` of filenames.
-We've also changed the _x_, _y_ coordinates and the _width_ and _height_ into "pos" and "size" tables.
+We've also changed the _x_, _y_ coordinates and the _width_ and _height_ into “pos” and “size” tables.
 Notice that for each of these tables we've defined their _ttype_ to include both field names and types.

 We've also added some example comments to two of the ``map``s.
 A comment is